infinum/accessibility-mobile-standards/docs/guidelines/platforms/android/guideline_understandable_android.md

 :no_entry_sign: **Failure criteria**

 - the content is not grouped based on context relationships and has no meaningful labels defined

+#### Additional notes

+This technique covers points 3.2.1 On Focus - Level A & 3.2.2 On Input - Level A of the WCAG standard.

+⎯

 ## Input Assistance